 You have taken care of all the safety issues in your home, its time to move on to any repairs that will negatively affect your home’s value if put off.
 This category of repairs will worsen over time, turning a small minor repair into a major issue.
 The following are some of the common worsening repair issues:

-- Siding Damage — If you have siding that is touching the ground or has an inadequate flashing or weather-resistant barriers, this can cause severe damage.
+- Siding Damage — If you have siding that is touching the ground or has an inadequate flashing or weather-resistant barriers, severe damage can occur.
 Siding damage can let water and wood-destroying organisms enter your home.
 If caught early, a small targeted repair will work.
 But if siding damage goes unrepaired for an extended period, it can become a costly project.

 - Bathroom and Kitchen Leaks — A pipe leak in a kitchen or bathroom can slowly ruin cabinets, subfloors, and belongings.
 These issues can become costly if not repaired early.

-- Dry Rot — Dry rot can affect any wood material of your home.
+- Dry Rot — Dry rot can affect any wood material in your home.
 It is commonly found around windows and needs a water source to form.
 Dry rot will cause your home to deteriorate.
-Once something has been into contact with the decay, it will need replacing to prevent the issue from spreading.
+Once something has been in contact with the decay, it will need replacing to prevent the issue from spreading.

 - Failing Exterior Paint — If you have failing or chipping paint on the outside of your home, it can let water into the siding, causing dry rot and damage.